RofiatAbdulkareem/ecommerce-data-pipeline/README.md

-# ecommerce-data-pipeline  # API → S3 → RDS → Redshift
+# ecommerce-data-pipeline

 This project demonstrates a production-grade data pipeline built using **Airflow** and **Airbyte** to extract e-commerce product data from a public API, store it in **Amazon S3**, load it into **PostgreSQL RDS**, and finally sync the data into **Amazon Redshift**.

 ---

-## 📌 Architecture Overview
+## Architecture Overview

 # API ➜ Airflow ➜ S3 (Parquet) ➜ RDS (PostgreSQL) ➜ Airbyte ➜ Redshift